freenas/freenas-docs/userguide/sharing.rst

 Target/Extents
 ~~~~~~~~~~~~~~

-The last step is associating an extent to a target by navigating
+The last step is associating an extent to a target by going to
 :menuselection:`Sharing --> Block (iSCSI) --> Associated Targets`
 and clicking |ui-add|.
-This screen is shown in
+The screen is shown in
 :numref:`Figure %s <iscsi_target_extent_fig>`.
 Use the drop-down menus to select the existing target and extent.
 Click :guilabel:`SAVE` to add an entry for the LUN.